Dosage Form: injection, powder, for solution

 For Intravenous Infusion

-Reconstitute Cyclophosphamide using 0.9% Sodium Chloride Injection, USP or Sterile Water for Injection, USP with the volume of diluent listed below in Table 2.
-Add the diluent to the vial and shake it vigorously to dissolve the drug completely.
+Reconstitute Cyclophosphamide for Injection using 0.9% Sodium Chloride Injection, USP or Sterile Water for Injection, USP with the volume of diluent listed below in Table 2.
+Add the diluent to the vial and gently swirl to dissolve the drug completely.

 Table 2: Reconstitution in preparation for Intravenous Infusion